ismo-karkkainen/diagrammatron/README.md

     diagrammatron-prune -i input.yaml ' provider' ' local.' 'meta.count-boundary' | sed -e 's/.root. //g' -e 's/ .expand.//g' > output.yaml

 All programs are designed to retain the source fields that they do not use.

+## diagrammatron-get

+Allows obtaining the templates stored in the gem.
+Removes the need to clone the source code repository.

+To get the internal.yaml used in the examples, run:

+    diagrammatron-get internal.yaml --output internal.yaml

+Running the program without arguments lists the available files.

+It may appear inconvenient to extract files before they can be used but at this point the assumption is that you should modify the template that produces the SVG output.

 ## dot_json2diagrammatron